Tim Anderson Player Props: White Sox vs. Marlins

-Tim Anderson -- with a slugging percentage of .405 in his past 10 games, including four extra-base hits -- will be in action for the Chicago White Sox against the Miami Marlins, with Sandy Alcantara on the hill, on June 10 at 2:10 PM ET.
+After going 0-for-4 in his most recent game, Tim Anderson and the Chicago White Sox face the Miami Marlins (who will hand the ball to Braxton Garrett) at 2:10 PM ET on Sunday.

-He had two hits (going 2-for-5 with a double) in his most recent appearance against the Marlins.
+He had a hitless performance in his most recent game (0-for-4) against the Marlins.

 Tim Anderson Game Info & Props vs. the Marlins